Guardian® XO® Exoskeleton Use Case:

 - Enables safe lifting of up to 200 pounds (90 kg), regardless of size or strength of the operator

-- Allows manipulation of bulky, awkward objects in warehouse/distribution center inventory, especially where standard lift-assist equipment is impractical or hazardous
+- Allows manipulation of bulky, awkward components on plant floors and factories, especially where standard lift-assist equipment is impractical or hazardous

-- Reduces strain on body parts most prone to injury from heavy physical exertion, including shoulders, lower back, and knees
+- Reduces strain on body parts most prone to injury from vibration, repetitive motion, and heavy physical exertion, including shoulders, back, and wrists

-- Minimizes physical strain by offloading the weight of the carried item, plus the weight of the robotic suit itself
+- Minimizes physical strain and overexertion by offloading the weight of the carried part or tool, plus the weight of the robotic suit itself

-- Injury prevention and worker safety — High injury rates impose steep costs on warehousing companies, including days missed from work, productivity loss, workers’ compensation premiums, and employee morale.
-The Guardian XO exoskeleton helps mitigate the risk of WMSD by reducing the strain of physically demanding lifts without interrupting surrounding workflows.
-And where health standards call for workers to socially distance, the exoskeleton can minimize or eliminate the need for team lifts that require employees to work side by side.
+- Injury prevention and worker safety — Laborers and freight/stock/material movers lead in the number of work-related musculoskeletal disorders (WMSD) by occupation.
+Besides the direct costs of indemnifying workplace injuries, indirect costs include training replacement employees, accident investigation, days missed from work, productivity loss, and employee morale.
+The Guardian XO exoskeleton helps mitigate the risk of WMSDs by reducing the strain of continuously lifting and pushing/pulling.
+Where health standards call for workers to socially distance, the exoskeleton can minimize or eliminate the need for team lifts that require employees to work side by side.

 - Lower workplace risk — Forklifts, cranes, and tugs introduce risk as they move around the facility.
 When using the Guardian XO robotic suit, the worker operates as a self-contained lift-assist instrument without interrupting the surrounding workflow.